Investor Insight: General Electric Company [GE] Goes Ballistic – Investor Confidence on the Rise

 Similarly, this company’s Receivables Turnover is 3.55 and its Total Asset Turnover is 0.32.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.85 and its Current Ratio is 1.04.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.20, which indicates that it is 7.11% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 33.18.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.13, which indicates that it is 7.12% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.62.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is General Electric Company [GE] a Reliable Buy?